 ESP32 comes in either 30 or 38 pin boards.
-The parts list specifies the 38 pin nodeMCU32 and compatible 38 pin breakout board or the Lolin D32 board, which is 32 pin.
+The parts list specifies the 38 pin nodeMCU32 and compatible 38 pin breakout board.

 Ensure you pay particular attention to the polarity of the connections.
 The boards are clearly marked.
 The breakout board legends are clearly marked for the nodeMCU32 processor board.